 In mid-2000, Krafft launched Royal Clipper, a five-masted clipper inspired by the mythical famed Preussen, a German clipper built in 1902.
 Royal Clipper is still the largest clipper cruise ship in the world.

-I’ve heard that Michael Krafft has plans for building a forth, even more spectacular ship than Royal Clipper.
-Let’s hope so, I’m sure it will be as impressive as the other Star Clippers.
+Michael Krafft has plans for building a forth, even more spectacular ship than Royal Clipper.
+I’m sure it will be as impressive as the other Star Clippers.

 Check out this post if you want to read more about our Leeward Island cruise.